-Introduction: Increasing The Resolution of Analog-to-Digital Conversion by Oversampling
+Introduction: Analog-to-Digital Conversion Oversampling

-Generally, we can do oversampling by reading the input several times, but the input is added with a noise that moves the input up and down across 1 bit level.
-The reading is done many times and then averaged to get more consistent reading at the expected new resolution (bit-width).
-Without noise addition, a very stable signal on the input would produce a consistent reading no matter how many times the reading is repeated, so averaging many samples won’t increase the resolution.
+Generally, we can do oversampling by reading the input several times.
+Then, add the input with a noise that moves the input up and down across 1 bit level.
+Finally, convert the signal many times and then average them to get more consistent reading at the expected new resolution (bit-width).
+Without noise addition, a very stable signal on the input would produce a consistent reading.
+As a result , no matter how many times we repeat the reading, averaging them won’t increase the resolution.

-The noise must approximate white noise with uniform power spectral density over the frequency band of interest.
+- The noise must approximate white noise with uniform power spectral density over the frequency band of interest.

 A simple quasi-triangular noise shown in Figure 1 is proposed in reference to avoid complication in white noise generation.
 The circuit is simple, but other complexities are introduced:

 - The peak-to-peak amplitude of this quasi-triangle signal should be exactly 1 bit width or its multiplication.
 This lead to calibration problem which is difficult for such small noise amplitude.
 Please comment on this my opinion if I’m wrong.